-The PFP(s) are due September 15th of each year.
+The PFP(s) are due September 15, 2017.
 Acceptance of the PFP for funding consideration by the Chancellor's Office shows that the proposal has met certain criteria for state support.
 The amount of state support is determined by the project cost estimate included in the PFP.